Dead No More: The Clone Conspiracy: Silk

-Cindy Moon is glad to have her family back following her trip to the Negative Zone, but still feels distant from them and does not make as much of an effort to spend as much time with them.
-When J. Jonah Jameson wants one of his workers to investigate the New U scenario in San Francisco, Cindy volunteers to go to get away from the city as Hector Cervantez (now calling himself Spectro) accompanies her.
-Jameson is enthusiastic for her that her family is back together and leaves for dinner, but Cindy found something off about his behavior.
-She and Hector decide to investigate Jameson's room in New U Technologies and she uses her powers to create a different costume from her Silk outfit to avoid suspicion.
-Hector calls her new identity in this form "Silkworm" much to her annoyance.
+Cindy Moon, still having troubles relating to her family after returning from the Negative Zone, accepts an assignment from J. Jonah Jameson to investigate the New U facilities in San Francisco.
+Jameson is enthusiastic that her family is back together, but Cindy finds something off about his behavior.
+She and Hector Cervantez (Spectro) investigate Jameson's room in New U Technologies.
 Cindy's suspicions are confirmed when she finds Jameson talking with his formerly-deceased wife while Spectro finds a room with a number of test subjects in capsules.
 Spectro triggers the intruder alert, prompting Cindy to escape.
 Before Cindy can leave, she is attacked by the resurrected Mattie Franklin.

-Silk and Mattie fight each other on the rooftops of New U Technologies.
+Silk and Mattie fight each other on the roof of New U Technologies.
 Mattie tries to convince Silk that New U Technologies is doing good work and offers Silk a tour on the condition of removing her mask, but Silk escapes.
-Spectro cannot phase through the walls of the room with the test subject and is confronted by Doctor Octopus.
+Spectro is confronted by Doctor Octopus.
 The two fight, but Hector is knocked out by the arrival of Electro.
-Back at Cindy's home, her brother Albert talks to their father at night after one of his "long walks".
-Mr. Moon tells Albert that he still believes that Cindy's life would improve if he found a way to remove her powers with her mother overhearing the conversation.
-At Fact Channel, Cindy's co-workers and friends Rafferty and Lola look more into New U Technologies and tell Cindy they will update her with more information.
-Cindy is then approached in her apartment by J. Jonah Jameson.
-Cindy gives him Rafferty and Lola's research to voice skepticism on the New U Technologies and Jameson invites her to join him on a quick trip to the facility.
-He tells Cindy that he believes they are doing good work and introduces her to Mattie and Marla.
-In a different room of the building, Doctor Octopus is experimenting with Spectro and plans to put him back in a resurrected body.
+At Fact Channel, Cindy's co-workers and friends Rafferty and Lola look into New U Technologies for Cindy.
+Cindy shares Rafferty and Lola's research with Jameson, who invites her to New U's lab where he introduces her to Mattie and Marla Jameson.
+In a different room of the building, Doctor Octopus is experimenting with Spectro and plans to put him in a resurrected body.